Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 * If one module gets compromised and has to be replaced, the other modules should be able to carry on
 * You should be care about how many other modules you interact with, and how you came to interact with them.
 * When we ask for an object for a particular serve, we want the service to be performed on our behalf
-* The law of demeter for functions attempts to minimize coupling between modules.
+* The law of Demeter for functions attempts to minimize coupling between modules.
 * It prevents you from reach into an object to reach ANOTHER objects methods
 * Any method of an object should call only methods belonging to:
 	* Itself